ruifig/czmut/lib/README.md

 ### `CZMUT_LOG(Fmt, ...)`

 Generic logging, similar to `printf`.
-Used internally, but also publicly available. `Fmt` is automatically wrapped as `F(Fmt)` on Arduino, to store it in flash memory.
+Used internally, but also publicly available. `Fmt` is automatically wrapped as `F(Fmt)` for AVR platforms on Arduino, to store it in flash memory.

 On Arduino (AVR platform), if one of the parameters is a string in flash memory, you can use the `%S` specifier, although it is not recommended, since that same code might not run on other platforms.
 This is because the AVR standard library reserves the `%S` specifier for this purpose.